Ifsiyana/Employee_Management_System_Using_SQL/README.md

 ## Introduction

-This project is part of a professional portfolio showcasing database administration and management skills.
+This project is part of a simple portfolio showcasing database administration and management skills.
 It includes a well-structured relational database schema, sample data, and essential SQL queries to efficiently manage employee records in a company.
 The database is designed to handle employee attendance, leave requests, salary records, and department information while ensuring data integrity through proper relationships and constraints.

 ## Database Diagram